gesape/AutoStatsQ/README.md

 --> The other tests are described in detail here: http://doi.org/10.1785/0220180342

-The small implemented check for timing errors is based on the cross-correlation between the recorded traces and the synthetic vertical traces: (1) First, for each event and station the two (syn. + obs.) traces are correlated to obtain the time shift for which the correlation is highest.
-(2) In a second step the median time shift of each event over all stations is determined and the time shift values at the single stations are corrected for this median value.
+The small implemented check for timing errors is based on the cross-correlation between the recorded traces and the synthetic vertical traces: (1) First, for each event and station the two traces (syn. + obs.) are correlated to obtain the time shift for which the correlation is highest.
+(2) In a second step the median time shift of each event over all stations is computed and the time shift values at the single stations are corrected for this median value.
 This is done to avoid errors from wrong origin times in the catalog, to take into account large deviations between orgin time and centroid time, and to consider large path effects of the teleseismic test events which effect all stations in a similar manner.

-The test is run in low frequency ranges (e.g. 0.01-0.10 Hz) and using synthetics computed from a global GFDB with a sampling of 2s.
+The test is performed in low frequency ranges (e.g. 0.01-0.08 Hz) and using synthetics computed from a global GFDB with a sampling of 2s.
 Therefore this test can only be applied to detect large timing errors in the order of several seconds.
 This error range is only useful to check prior to other seismological applications which use a similar frequency range as e.g. MT inversions.

 The output is returned as a yaml file with mean, median, standard deviations and number of considered events.
-Additionally one figure shows the correlation matrices, before and after correction with the median of each event, and a second figure shows the obtained timing errors for each station.
+Additionally one figure shows the correlation matrices, before and after correction with the median of each event, and a second figure shows the obtained timing errors for each station and event.
+The time shift results of the single events for each station, corrected as described above, are saved along with the cross-correlation value in an additional csv file.

-For the input parameters please check the exemplary config file above.
+In the configuration file you can set the band pass filter, the time window relative to P wave arrival (tP) and estimated Rayleigh wave arrival (tR), as well as the minimum cross-correlation threshold.
+For information on defining these settings please see the exemplary config file above.